CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 up.
 In Emacs, place your cursor over the symbol and type `M-x describe-char`.
 A window will pop up with details about the symbol: the line beginning with `to input:` is what you want.
 In VSCode, use the command `C-x C-=`.
-A textbox will appear that you can paste the character into.
+A text box will appear that you can paste the character into.
 Test it out on the symbol here: `⊗`.

 The functions we have written so far are all specialised to work with